trincaog/magiccube/README.md

 # MagicCube: A NxNxN Rubik Cube implementation
-An efficient implementation of the Rubik cube based in Python 3.x.
+A fast implementation of the Rubik Cube based in Python 3.x.

 Allows creation of cubes of various sizes (2x2x2, 3x3x3, 4x4x4, 6x6x6, ...., 100x100x100).